AndreasHeger/CGATReport/doc/GalleryMatrices.rst

       show table, even if it is very large.
 By default, large tables are displayed in a separate page and only a link is inserted into the document.

+   full-row-labels
+      flag

+      by default, row names are normalized to remove those levels that contain only a single value.
+Setting full-row-labels will retain these levels.

 .. _matrix-plot: